terraform-mongodbatlas-modules/terraform-mongodbatlas-private-endpoint/examples/aws-private-link-cluster-single-region/README.md

 ## Resources

-The module is going to create the following resources:
+The module creates the following resources:

 | Name | Type |
 |------|------|